 In comparison, the 2000 Census shows White Hall had a population of 1,014 people and a land area of 15.46 square miles [40 km²].
 This gives a population density of 65.3 people per square mile [25.23 people/km²]

-NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for White Hall.
-You need to be careful when making such a comparison, the differences are likely to lead to an incorrect comparison.
-More information about these differences can be found in the section Census-to-Census Observations ... (see below).
+NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for White Hall.
+You need to be careful when making such a comparison, the differences are likely to lead to a questionable comparison.
+More information about the nature of these differences can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...

 At the time of the 2010 Census, White Hall had 386 Housing Units<3> and with its population of 858 people, this averages 2.22 people per Housing Unit.